-The goal of this series is to bring speakers in from different areas of the public health arena to expose students to a cross-section of the public health career paths open to veterinarians.
-The talks will aim to focus on “showing through example”, and wherever possible speakers will be encouraged to walk students through investigations they’ve been on or cases they’ve worked.
+The goal of this series is to bring speakers in from different areas of the public health arena to expose students to current issues in public health.

 In the fall, VPHO is offering CAHFS, the University's California Animal Health and Food Safety diagnostic lab.
 CAHFS offers support services in livestock & poultry animal disease control and health management, animal-origin food safety, protection from zoonotic disease, equine health and performance, and public health education and dissemination of knowledge.
 Club members will see the various departments and technologies encompassed within CAHFS, including: Microbiology (where they do testing for things such as anthrax), Immunology (where they do things like AGID testing for EIA), gross Pathology, Toxicology (you can put anything organic in front of their DART mass spectrometer and it will tell you what it is; i.e. almost all dollar bills have traces of cocaine), Microscopy ( how to make TEM and direct EM images seen in our various classes for looking at viruses or parasites in tissues), Histopathology, Cell Culture, BioTech/Virology (PCR machines and machines that can test for multiple diseases at once i.e. to test a sample for all vesicular diseases).
 Tour of the Bio Security Level 3 - isolation facility where research and diagnostics is performed on suspect or high-risk samples that may involve anything from foreign animal diseases to highly contagious pathogenic matter.